Yubico/webauthn-sign-kem-extensions/README.md

         or is not a valid base64url encoding, or does not equal the id of some element of `allowCredentials` after performing base64url decoding,
-        then return a DOMException whose name is “SyntaxError”.
+        then return a DOMException whose name is "SyntaxError".

  1. If `sign` is present: